fhightower-tc/playbook-paradigms-and-constructs/constructs/collect_serialize_process.md

 # Collecting and Processing Data in Playbooks

-BEWARE: This construct describes an advanced and relatively complex use-case.
-Read and attempt only at great risk.

 ## The Problem

-Depending on the use-case, it can be very difficult to use playbooks to collect data.
+It can be very difficult to use playbooks to collect data.
 For example, let's say there is a json feed that looks like:

 ```json
 [{